shohne/CarND-Advanced-Lane-Lines/report.md

 ### Pipeline Overview

-Before process each image, it is necessary to calibrate the camera to corrected from distortions.
-This happens in getCalibrationParameters method where we get parameters to adjustes every image processed in pipeline.
+Before processing each image, it is necessary to calibrate the camera to correct from distortions.
+This happens in **getCalibrationParameters** method where it is possibleto get parameters to adjust every image processed in the pipeline.

-Each image or video frame is processed in **pipeline** method that follow the steps:
+Each image or video frame is processed in **pipeline** method that following the steps:

 1. Undistort the image (with calibration parameters);
 2. Apply birds eye viewer (method **warp**) where points (700,445) - (1280,720) - (0,720) - (580-445) are mapped to rectangule (1280, 0) -(1280, 720) - (0, 720) - (0,0);
-3. Converting image to HLS colorspace;
+3. Convert image to HLS colorspace;
 4. Consider only S channel in image;
 5. Apply Sobel transformation in X direction to get only vertical lines in image;
 6. Apply threshold to image;
-7. Run methd findmaskline (provided by Udacity) to isolate lane pixels;
+7. Run method findmaskline (provided by Udacity) to isolate lane pixels;
-8. Adjusts a second order function to trace left lane (polynomial fit) and find its coefficients;
+8. Adjust a second order function to trace left lane (polynomial fit) and find its coefficients;
-9. Adjusts a second order function to trace right lane;
+9. Adjust a second order function to trace right lane;
 10. Update coefficients history (with last 20 values);
-11. Verify if values to left and right lane are compatible with previous values;
+11. Verify if values on left and right lanes are compatible with previous values;
 12. Calculate new value for coefficients (as a mean over historical values);
 13. Find **curvature** (method **calculate_curvature**) and position in lane (method calculate_center_dist).
 14. Draw green region to indicate detected lane area;